304 North Cardinal St.

 Many cool-weather vegetables can be planted in the early fall for a late fall harvest, or to overwinter for an early spring treat.
 Some particularly hardy veggies can be grown as winter crops, although they may need a wintertime cover like a cold frame.
 Make sure to plant them before it is cold enough for the soil to freeze.

-Lettuce is a great vegetable to plant in the Fall because it can survive harsh winter temperatures.
+Lettuce is a great vegetable to plant in the fall because it can survive harsh winter temperatures.
 As long as the soil is soft and able to be planted in, you can plant lettuce.
 Lettuce will allow you to eat something healthy without having to go to the store, which is great for when you want to stay inside during the colder months of the year.

-Spinach is a great vegetable to plant in the Fall.
-Like lettuce, it can withstand harsh winter temperatures, which makes it a great vegetable to plant in the Fall if you still want to have a vegetable garden during the colder months.
+Spinach is a great vegetable to plant in the fall.
+Like lettuce, it can withstand harsh winter temperatures, which makes it a great vegetable to plant in the fall if you still want to have a vegetable garden during the colder months.
 It is also very healthy to eat.

-Like spinach and lettuce, kale is a great vegetable to plant during the early Fall season and is very good for you.
-Kale is a strong enough vegetable to withstand cold winter temperatures, which means that your pursuits for a vegetable garden will not be in vain during the Fall and Winter.
+Like spinach and lettuce, kale is a great vegetable to plant during the early fall season and is very good for you.
+Kale is a strong enough vegetable to withstand cold winter temperatures, which means that your pursuits for a vegetable garden will not be in vain during the fall and winter.
 Leafy vegetables generally do well in these cooler temperatures.

-Radish is a great vegetable to plant in the early Fall because you are likely to see the fruits (or vegetables) of your labor before the colder weather begins and makes it hard for them to grow.
+Radish is a great vegetable to plant in the early fall because you are likely to see the fruits (or vegetables) of your labor before the colder weather begins which makes it hard for them to grow.
 Radishes only take about 30 days to grow from a seed to a full radish, so it won’t be long before you are able to eat and enjoy your radishes.

 There are a few other plants that do well when planted in the autumn months.
 Here are some long-lasting ornamentals to plant this fall.

-Early autumn is the best time to seed new lawn grass or to install new turf sod.
+Early autumn is the best time to seed new lawn grass or install new turf sod.
 The heat of summer is over, but the grass plants still have 6-8 weeks to develop roots before the ground freezes for winter.
-Here are some of the best types of grass seed to plant.
+Here are some of the best types of grass seeds to plant.